Sparse learned kernels for interpretable and efficient medical time series processing: Results

 where $g$ represents the kernel group in question, i.e., the long, moderate, or short kernels, $M^g$ is the number of kernels in group $g$, $\mathbf{b}^g$ are the biases of group $g$, and $\mathbf{w}^g$ are weights associated with kernel group $g$.

-We notice a clear pattern between kernel size and kernel importance.
-We find that for the medium and large models, the long kernels have significantly more positive ($p < 10^{-13}$) mean importance than the short and moderate kernels, with significance computed via two-tailed independent samples t-tests.
-For the small model, the long and moderate kernels have a mean importance significantly more positive than the small kernels ($p < 10^{-6}$) (see Figure \ref{fig:kernel_effect}). \textbf{These results indicate that long kernels generally learn to recognize poor-quality signal features, while medium and short kernels learn to recognize clean PPG features.} We investigate this claim empirically by computing the activations of each kernel size group over the entire test dataset, grouping activation values by whether they were generated by artifact-containing PPG signals or clean signals.
 We find the claims generated by our mathematical analysis of kernel importance to be consistent with our empirical findings, with long kernels producing positive values most of the time, moderate kernels producing mostly negative or mixed positive/negative values (as seen in the medium-sized model), and short kernels producing mostly negative values, as shown in Figure \ref{fig:kernel_effect}.
 We demonstrate one such 30-second example of this in Figure \ref{fig:kernel_effect_example}.
 The agreement between our mathematical exploration of kernel importance and our empirical exploration of the values produced by various kernel groups over the test sets demonstrates that we can draw meaningful conclusions of our model without relying on post hoc explanability methods.
 These results are shown in Figure \ref{fig:kernel_effect} by comparing the top and bottom rows.

 Next, we note that because our smallest model consists of only 12 kernels, we can easily visually inspect each kernel.
 They are all shown in Appendix Figure \ref{fig:12_kernel_model}.
-This is in stark contrast to compared to most deep-learning models, where the parameters are typically so numerous that it is intractable to manually inspect each parameter; here, \textit{all} of the kernels can be shown on one page.
-Furthermore, parameters in deep neural networks are typically uninterpretable, whereas our model represents a template-matching paradigm with a waveform.
+This is in stark contrast compared to most deep-learning models, where the parameters are typically so numerous that it is intractable to manually inspect each parameter; here, \textit{all} of the kernels can be shown on one page.
+Furthermore, parameters in deep neural networks are typically uninterpretable, whereas our model represents a template-matching paradigm for waveforms.